Skip to main content

 Low engagement with interactive content

-You can check how your engagement with interactive content scores against other Docs by looking at your 'Interaction score' in the Benchmark analytics dashboard.
+You can check how your engagement with interactive content scores against other Docs by looking at your "Interaction score" in the benchmark analytics dashboard.

 Tips for improvement: